 - After running, the command if you see Validation completed successfully message, you can proceed with the next step.
 If there are any errors, then you might not have the conversion requirements.

 - Once you have validated the disk, you need to run the below command:

-- After executing the command, Windows 10 will start the conversion process by adding all the required UEFI boot files and GPT components and update the boot configuration data.
+- After executing the command, Windows 11/10 will start the conversion process by adding all the required UEFI boot files and GPT components and updating the boot configuration data.

 - Next, you will need to restart your system and enter into the BIOS settings of your motherboard by pressing DEL or F8 function keys.